 Hearing Problems, Hearing Impairment, Hearing Loss?

-First of all a hearing loss does not immediately equate to a hearing impairment, a mild hearing loss or hearing outside of the parameters we call normal may not actually cause an impairment.
+First of all, a hearing loss does not immediately equate to a hearing impairment, a mild hearing loss or hearing outside of the parameters that we call normal may not actually cause an impairment.
 When I first qualified as a hearing professional it was generally felt that we should not treat a mild hearing loss.
-The accepted thought at the time was that even if a person had a mild hearing loss, if it was not past a certain degree it probably would not be classed as an impairment.
+The accepted thought at the time was that even if a person had a mild hearing loss if it was not past a certain degree it probably would not be classed as an impairment.

 However, that belief is beginning to change, with recent study findings in relation to the connection between hearing loss and neurocognitive disorders such as dementia.
 The evidence at present is correlative, which means there is a correlation between the two, correlative evidence does not mean that they are connected without doubt or that one causes the other.
 The weight of study evidence is gathering though and the opinion of the profession is starting to become that all hearing losses should be treated as early as is possible.

 Try our easy-to-use online hearing test.
 It is completely free and only takes about 5 minutes.
 It is accurate and will give you a good idea of how well you are hearing.